pabloem/hdt-iris/README.md

 * hdt2rdf - The utility to convert the source HDT file into RDF triples that are passed to rdf2hdt.

 If any of the paths for these programs are improperly set, the program will fail to run.

+We provide executable files for `rdf2hdt`, and `hdt2rdf`; but any user will have to test them and/or provide their own `rdf2hdt`/`hdt2rdf` executable files.